-But there’s a deeper type of RF treatment which we’re interested in.
-It concentrates on the lower skin layers too.
-The results are skin tightening, dermal remodelling and increased cell metabolism.
-Therefore, this is another beauty tech, which like microcurrent facials, can lift and shape facial contours.
+But there’s a deeper type of RF treatment, which we’re interested in.
+It concentrates on the lower skin layers.
+Along with microcurrent facials, this type of technology can lift, tighten and define facial contours.

 RF skin tightening, dermal remodelling & increased metabolism

-The heat denatures the proteins collagen and elastin.
-This means they unravel.
-Now, whilst this sounds bad, the immediate effect is the collagen matrix contracts and shrinks, creating a lifting effect of the face and tightening of lax skin on the body.
-And this skin tightening is good because it gives a more youthful appearance.10
+The heat denatures the collagen and elastin proteins.
+Denaturing means they unravel.
+Now, whilst this sounds bad, the immediate effect is the collagen matrix contracts and shrinks, creating a lifting effect of the face and tightening lax skin on the body.
+And this skin tightening is good because it gives a more youthful appearance.

 Your body then goes into healing mode, just as it does after a cut or injury.
 It triggers your fibroblast cells in the deeper skin layers to produce shiny new collagen and elastin.
-Over time, they usually create more of these proteins than before.
-This increase in these fresh, supple skin-supporting proteins is dermal remodelling.
+Over time, they create much more of these proteins than were there before.
+This tightening and increase in these fresh, supple skin-supporting proteins is dermal remodelling.
 It increases skin elasticity, reduces wrinkles and lines, tightens and firms, and improves skin texture and plumpness.
-11

 Heat also has a detoxifying effect and increases cell metabolism.
 That’s because when RF energy heats tissues between 40°C to 45°C, it increases blood flow through vasodilation.
 Vasodilation is the widening of blood vessels.
 The increased circulation brings more oxygen and nutrients to the cells.
 It also removes waste products, such as carbon dioxide.
 This means your cells’ metabolism speeds up resulting in more energy, so they work harder.
-This promotes skin health and gives an energy boost for dermal remodelling.12
+This promotes skin health and gives an energy boost to fuel dermal remodelling.

 These effects of RF give excellent tightening and anti-aging results on the face.
 And it works just as well on the body too.
 It’s particularly helpful for tightening loose skin after weight loss, pregnancy or from the natural aging process.
 We call this body contouring.